johnlwhiteman/cryptography/docs/extended-euclidean-algorithm.md

 # Euclidean Algorithm to Find GCD and Multiplicative Inverse

-First solve for GCD then if 1 we can say it has a multiplicative inverse.
+First solve for GCD then if 1 we can say it has a multiplicative inverse. *The extended Euclidean algorithm is particularly useful when a and b are coprime.
+With that provision, x is the modular multiplicative inverse of a modulo b, and y is the modular multiplicative inverse of b modulo a.*

 ## Bézout's Identity (Bay-ZOO)